aws-samples/aws-systems-manager-database-voice-commands/README.md

     (*) The Oracle client binaries are required in order to work with the Oracle "sample" database created in this demo.
 You have to download the two binaries separately and stored them into the "binaries" directory in the S3 bucket.
 The minimum version required is the 11.2.0.4

-1. You have to create an SNS Topic.
+1. Create an SNS Topic.
 The SNS Topic will be used in order to receive the information requested and the logs via e-mail

-1. You have to create an e-mail SNS Subscriber for the SNS Topic created in the previous step
+1. Create an e-mail SNS Subscriber for the SNS Topic created in the previous step

-1. You have to create an IAM role that will be associated with the Lambda function.
+1. Create an IAM role that will be associated with the Lambda function.
 Here the policies needed:
     * AmazonRDSFullAccess
     * AmazonEC2FullAccess
     * AWSLambdaFullAccess